w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Help users avoid and correct mistakes

-Be as forgiving of format as possible when processing user input.
-For example, accept phone numbers that include spaces and delete the spaces as needed.
-Clearly identify errors that cannot be auto-corrected.
-Work with content writers to agree on content for instructions and messages.
+Provide clear instructions, error messages, and notifications, to help users.
+When an error occurs, help users find where the problem is, make the message as specific as possible, and indicate how to fix the problem.
+Try to reduce the chances of errors occurring in the first place, for example, be as forgiving of format as possible when processing user input.

 {::nomarkdown}
 <%= example 'Australian phone number field with forgiving validation' %>